Interference alignment for the MIMO interference channel

 \begin{theorem} Suppose that $K \geq 3$ and that $d_i = d$ and $M_i = N_i = N$ for all users $i$.
 Then, for generic channel matrices, there is a feasible strategy if and only if $2N \geq (K+1)d$. \end{theorem}

-This theorem was also acheived by Razaviyayn et al.~\cite{RGL11} for the case that $d$ divides $N$.
-In fact they found a distinct, but overlapping set of parameters for which they could characterize feasibility.
+A very similar theorem was also obtained by Razaviyayn et al.~\cite{RGL11} for the case that $d$ divides $N$.
+They found a distinct, but overlapping, set of parameters for which they could characterize feasibility.

 \begin{theorem}[Theorem~2 in \cite{RGL11}] Suppose that $d = d_i$ for all $i$ and that $M_i$ and $N_i$ are divisible by $d$ for all~$i$.
 Then interference alignment is possible if and only if the quantities $t_A$ from Theorem~\ref{t:upper-bound} are non-negative for all subsets~$A$. \end{theorem}